 Let your child end the activity

 Wait until your child gets bored with an activity and then let them tell you, through whatever mode of communication they prefer, that they have had enough

 Help Your Child Learn to Greet and Say “Bye”

-Use a puppet or a Lego Minifigure to demonstrate greeting and saying “bye” by repeating the action several times as you make the puppet appear and disappear behind your back, encouraging your child to say it with you and then on their own
+A puppet or a Lego Minifigure can demonstrate greeting and saying “bye” by repeating the action several times as you make the puppet appear and disappear behind your back, encouraging your child to say it with you and then on their own

 Stand at your window when you are expecting guests and wave at them and say “hi” as they walk up to your door.
 Encourage your child to do the same and then eventually to do it on their own.
 You can do this when the guest leaves as well

 Encourage Your Child to Interact or Make Comments

 Adding a surprise to your daily routines encourages your child to react and to hopefully want to communicate about it

 Look through a book whilst pointing and naming pictures, then turn a page and point to a picture but don’t say anything, let your child name the picture.
 Let your child help you unpack the groceries and show great interest in the items, naming them as you take them out of the bag.
 When you come to your child’s favorite food, wait for them to get excited and name it

 Play with toys that use multiple pieces, like puzzles, and pass your child each piece.
 Then give them something completely different (like a marble) and wait for them to react